-So, how do you tell if your bearded dragon is sick or just in a funk?
+So, how exactly do you tell if you’re dealing with a sick bearded dragon or unhealthy bearded dragon?

-If your bearded dragon hasn’t had a bowel movement in a couple days, you’ll definitely want to start considering what could possibly be causing them to be backed up.
+If your bearded dragon hasn’t had a bowel movement in a couple days or a week, you’ll definitely want to start considering what could be backing them up…

-A bearded dragon that stops eating can be due to several reasons, unfortunately making it harder for us to pinpoint exactly what is causing the lack of appetite.
+A bearded dragon that stops eating can be due to several reasons.
+This unfortunately makes it harder for us to pinpoint exactly what is causing the lack of appetite!

 First, if you’ve recently adopted your pet or switched them to a new cage, it could just be that they’re stressed out adjusting to a new environment.